Sunset (video game): Reception

 The game received a score of 65/100 on reviews aggregation website Metacritic based on 33 reviews, indicating a mixed response.
 Michael Thomsen of The Washington Post wrote, "Sunset creates a beautiful and sometimes-unnervingly artificial platform for the alienating role-play bound up in employer-employee relationships, staged against a backdrop of historical revolution that threatens to spoil it."

 Edge awarded the game a score of 9/10, describing it as "an enormously affecting examination of the impact of war.
 Not on soldiers or politicians, but on everyone else - those who can only watch from the sidelines."

 Joe Donnelly of Digital Spy rated it 4/5 stars and wrote, "It's a unique take on the war-based theme, and will evoke your inner voyeur, dazzling in its moments of exposition as well as its suggestive junctures."
 IGN awarded it a score of 8.0 out of 10, saying, "Taken slowly, Sunset is a beautiful, fascinating experience."
 Taylor Wilde of PC Gamer rated it 68/100 and wrote, "Sunset's themes, setting, and plot are plenty interesting, but the player's interaction with them feels incongruous."
 Writing for Game Informer, Kimberley Wallace rated it 5.75/10 and said, "The story is fascinating, but the gameplay quickly becomes humdrum and the technical problems are extremely frustrating".

-Tale of Tales characterized Sunset as a commercial failure, as it sold 4,000 copies in its first month of release, half of which were reserved for Kickstarter backers.
-Following this failure, Tale of Tales announced that they would no longer pursue commercial video game projects.
+Sunset was a commercial failure, selling only 4,000 copies in its first month of release, half of which were reserved for Kickstarter backers.
+Subsequently, Tale of Tales announced that they would no longer pursue commercial video game projects.
+Following their announcement, developer Adrian Chmielarz dissected the game and explored the reasons for its failure.
+He concluded that it was a "unengaging, technically challenged game of questionable design", and though he regretted the studio's outcome, described Tale of Tales as influential pioneers that inspired many.